Yuri-jm/NotePad/README.md

 # NotePad
-A clone of NotePad app with some functions
+A clone of NotePad using Windows Forms.
+It contains a bunch of cool things, such as "search with" menu, that you can find the meaning of the words that you marked in a web browser.